Pau FC: Consolidation in the Championnat National (2016–20)

 On 16 January 2020, Pau eliminated Ligue 1 side Bordeaux from the Coupe de France following a 3–2 victory.
 Les Maynats went on to face national champions Paris Saint-Germain in the round of 16 of the cup, losing 2–0.
 Pau registered their highest attendance ever that day, with 16,707 persons witnessing the Parisian victory.

 When the 2019–20 Championnat National season was prematurely ended due to the COVID-19 pandemic, Pau were top of the table, and were declared promoted to Ligue 2 by the FFF executive committee.
-In the 2020–21 season, the club placed fourteenth in Ligue 2.
+While they clinched the Champion of National title, it wasn't officially recognized by the Fédération française de football in the same way as Ligue 1 and Ligue 2 titles governed by the Ligue de football professionnel.